Home

 Japan 新社会党 / The New Socialist Party of Japan 1996 ...

-Mauritius Muvman Liberater / The Liberator Movement 2014 ...
+Mauritius Mouvement Militant Mauricien / The Mauritian Militant Movement 1969 ...

 Moldova Partidul Acțiunii Comune – Congresul Civic / The Common Action Party - Civil Congress 2019 5,518 (2020)